enspirit/bmg-website/src/content/docs/reference/Operations/allbut.md

 rel.allbut([:a, :b, ...])
 ```

+### Problem

+Remove some attributes from a relation (this might cause some tuples to become duplicates of others and thus be removed).

+Example: *What are the different T-shirt variants we stock, if we disregard colors?*

+### Description

 Identical to [`project`](/reference/Operations/project) except that it keeps all attributes *except* those specified in the argument.

 ### Requirements